frank2889/lucy-world/docs/DEPLOYMENT-GUIDE.md

     cd ..
     ```

-    This updates `static/app/` with the latest compiled React bundle.
+    This updates `app/` with the latest compiled React bundle.
 Commit these changes:

     ```bash
-    git add static/app
+    git add app
     git commit -m "chore: rebuild frontend bundle with billing UI updates"
+    ```

-    ```d Search runs as a Flask application that serves a Vite-built React SPA and exposes `/api/*` endpoints.
+Lucy World Search runs as a Flask application that serves a Vite-built React SPA and exposes `/api/*` endpoints.
 Locale handling is done on the server—`/` redirects to `/&lt;lang&gt;/` based on `Accept-Language`—so the web server must proxy *all* non-static requests to the Flask app.
 The steps below describe how to get a droplet ready, ship a new release, and keep deployments repeatable.

-> **⚠️ Heads-up:** `deploy.sh` and `quick-deploy.sh` are legacy helpers.
-They still assume a `/search` homepage and refer to `requirements-prod.txt`, which no longer exists.
-Treat them as templates and update them before running in production. `auto-deploy.sh` **is maintained** and now powers the automated workflow described below.
+> **ℹ️ Cleanup (Oct 2025):** Legacy shell helpers (`deploy.sh`, `quick-deploy.sh`, `final-deploy.sh`, `deploy-with-password-change.sh`, `auto-deploy-expect.sh`, `update.sh`) have been removed from the repo to eliminate password-based flows and stale dependencies. `auto-deploy.sh` is the supported entry point for server deployments.

 ## 0. Prerequisites